Foodie Favorites in Wrightsville Beach, NC

-Dive Into Sustainable Seafood and Local Produce
+Dive into Sustainable Seafood and Local Produce

 Fresh to Table

-South Beach Grill’s daily specials, which are Southern-inspired and locally sourced from both the land and sea, include items such as the Makers Mark Salad, Seafood Napoleon, Crab and Seafood Nachos and Sweet Potato Crusted Flounder.
-Seafood is fresh caught each day and served in a remodeled interior that pays homage to the building's art deco origins, or visitors can sit outside on the covered, dog-friendly patio overlooking scenic Banks Channel.
+South Beach Grill’s daily specials, which are Southern-inspired and locally sourced from both the land and sea, include items such as the Sea Scallop Maison-boro, Eggplant Shrimp Stack, Low Country Seafood Mac and Cheese and Sweet Potato Crusted Flounder.
+While freshly caught seafood is the star of the show, the ambiance is equally tasteful, with an indoor dining area that pays homage to the building's art deco origins, as well as a covered, dog-friendly outdoor patio overlooking the scenic Banks Channel.

 Taste it All

 If you want to sample a wide range of local flavors on a single vacation, plan your visit during the annual Taste of Wrightsville Beach in the fall.
 The festival, which features a variety of island restaurants, craft beers and fine wines, allows visitors to sample delectable local flavors from more than 30 vendors, all in one place.